Luri tribal insurgency in Pahlavi Iran: Aftermath

 After the Lur tribes were defeated, several tribes were exiled to other regions of Iran such as Khorasan.
 Tribe leaders were executed and the tribes were disarmed.
 The Lurs politically declined, and the boundaries of Luristan province were changed and made smaller, with much territory being given to neighboring provinces.
 City names were changed.
 Many Lurs stopped using tribal names and even the organization of the tribes changed.

-When Reza Shah was abdicated in 1941, many newly settled Lurs returned to their nomadic lives, although by 1986, the majority of Lurs had permanently settled in villages, small towns, or had moved to the cities, as Mohammad Reza Shah had avoided military conflict and instead gave the Lurs many incentives to permanently settle, such as programs to economically develop the Lur regions.
-Many settled Lurs assimilated among the Persians who lived in Lur regions.
-Furthermore, the 1979 Islamic revolution and the Iran-Iraq war severely damaged the remaining nomadic Lurs, causing them to settle in cities.